 Cisco Talos security experts discovered a new malware campaign that distributes a trojan dubbed “Agent Tesla” used to steal data.
 Loki information stealer was also discovered in the campaign.

-Talos also said that Agent Tesla can steal user’s login information from multiple software, to include Google Chrome, Mozilla Firefox, Microsoft Outlook and others.
+Talos added that Agent Tesla can steal user’s login information from multiple software, to include Google Chrome, Mozilla Firefox, Microsoft Outlook and others.

 The malware can “capture screenshots, record webcams, and allow attackers to install additional malware on infected systems.”